KohaILS/koha-manual-zh-cn/source/circulation.rst

 This report will show you all holds waiting to be pulled off the shelf at your library.

+.. this image needs to be changed, but I can't make my holds queue report work!

 |image577|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: holds-table).

 To generate this report, you must have the :ref:`Build holds queue cron job <cron-holds-queue-report-label>` running.
 This cron job is a script that should